 3) Before a xenon lamp will ignite, the electrically insulated gas between the electrodes must be ionised.
-This is done by the ignitor which produces a high frequency voltage (up to 30,000 volts or higher).
-The ignitor is activated by switching the lamp on and a crackling or hissing noise should be heard.
-The ignitor is housed within the rear of the searchlight barrel.
-This is a totally encapsulated unit and repair is not advised.
-If found to be faulty a new ignitor must be fitted.
+This is done by the ignitor which produces a high frequency voltage (up to 14,000 volts or higher).
+Switching the lamp on activates the ignitor.
+A cracking or hissing noise should be heard.
+The ignitor is housed within the rear of the searchlight.
+If found to be faulty return to Francis Searchlights Ltd for evaluation and repair.